wallarm/product-documentation/docs/latest/user-guides/settings/integrations/azure-sentinel.md

 # Microsoft Sentinel

-You can set up Wallarm to log events in [Microsoft Azure Sentinel](https://azure.microsoft.com/en-au/products/microsoft-sentinel/).
+[Microsoft Azure Sentinel](https://azure.microsoft.com/en-au/products/microsoft-sentinel/) is a solution provided by Microsoft as part of its Azure cloud platform to help organizations monitor, detect, investigate, and respond to security threats and incidents across their entire cloud and on-premises environments.
+You can set up Wallarm to log events in Microsoft Sentinel.

 ## Setting up integration